SomeoneElseOSM/SomeoneElse-map/mkgmap.md

 ## Technical details

 The maps are updated once a week using OpenStreetMap data for [Great Britain](http://download.geofabrik.de/europe/great-britain.html), downloaded from [Geofabrik](https://www.geofabrik.de/).
 Maps are created early in the morning based on OpenStreetMap data up to around [20:00](http://download.geofabrik.de/europe/great-britain.html) the previous night.
+Maps of [other areas](https://map.atownsend.org.uk/maps/mkgmap_maps/ajt03/) are also occasionally built.

 The feature processing is actually very similar to the [web maps](map.html) on this site, using lua [tag transforms](https://github.com/SomeoneElseOSM/mkgmap_style_ajt/blob/master/transform_03.lua) based on the [ones](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/style.lua) for the web maps.